SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  To help with that, I wrote some functions included in the <a rel="noreferrer noopener" href="https://github.com/codaamok/PSCMWin10Language" target="_blank">PSCMWin10Language</a> module.
+                  To help with that, I wrote some functions included in the [PSCMWin10Language](https://github.com/codaamok/PSCMWin10Language) module.
                 </p>

                 <p>
-                  For more information on how to use these functions to build out LP, LXP and FoD repositories, <a href="https://sysmansquad.com/2020/06/08/deploy-languages-via-software-center-with-pscmwin10language/" target="_blank" rel="noreferrer noopener">check out this blog post I also wrote</a>.
+                  For more information on how to use these functions to build out LP, LXP and FoD repositories, [check out this blog post I also wrote](https://sysmansquad.com/2020/06/08/deploy-languages-via-software-center-with-pscmwin10language/).
                 </p>

                 <ul>